Extras (novel)

 Extras is a young adult science fiction novel written by Scott Westerfeld.
 The novel was published and released by Simon & Schuster on October 2, 2007, and is a companion book to the Uglies series.
 However, Extras differs from its predecessors in that its protagonist is fifteen-year-old Aya Fuse, not Tally Youngblood.
 Tally is not the main character but still appears in the book's later chapters in a major role.

 The book was generally received well by critics.

-Plot
+Premise

 Three years after the events of Specials freed the world from the pretty lesions that forced them to be obedient, society is beginning to settle into a new form.
 Each city has been forced to find a way of dealing with the new pressure on its resources, caused by the freed creativity of the inhabitants.
 In Japan, one city has chosen a "reputation economy" that rewards citizens either with merits for productive tasks that help the city or with face rank, a measure of popularity.
 Every inhabitant has their own feed, obsessively tracks their face rank, and hopes to gain fame and lose their status as an "extra."
 Aya Fuse tries to win fame as a "kicker," or journalist, filming stories with her modified hovercam Moggle and posting them for the whole city to see.